mui/mui-x/docs/data/data-grid/virtualization/virtualization.md

 title: Data Grid - Virtualization
 ---

-# Data Grid - Virtualization
+# Data grid - Virtualization

 <p class="description">The grid is high performing thanks to its rows and columns virtualization engine.</p>